German Ivy (Senecio mikanioides) Propagation in 3 Easy Ways

-German Ivy (Senecio mikanioides) is propagated at the beginning of the growing season from the stems which root easily so there is no need for a rooting hormone.
-The stems can be rooted in 3 ways as outlined herebelow.
+German Ivy (Senecio mikanioides) propagation is best done at the beginning of the growing season from the stems which root easily so there is no need for a rooting hormone.
+The stems can be rooted in 3 ways.

 German Ivy, Senecio mikanioides

-1. How to propagate German Ivy from stem-tip cuttings in soil
+1. German Ivy propagation from stem-tip cuttings in soil

-1. Take stem-tip cuttings of about 4-5 inches length from a healthy German Ivy.
+1. Take stem-tip cuttings of about 4-5 inches length from a healthy Senecio mikanioides.
 Ensure each cutting has 2-3 leaf nodes as this is where new growth will come from.

 2. Fill the rooting container with high quality, rooting mix.
 Moisten the soil lightly.